Frequently asked questions

 Minecraft has updated, why hasn’t the server?
 When will it update?

 We use a lot of plugins that help change Minecraft and make it safer and more fun for you to play on the server.
-Currently we have lots of plugins and each one needs to update before we can upgrade the server.
-Please be patient.
+This means it can sometimes take a little while before all of these plugins become compatible with the new upgrade.

 My friend/sibling/random person used my account to break the rules – can I be unbanned?